games-on-whales/gow/docs/collections/_installation/kubernetes.md

 ### Kubernetes

-At least 1.18 is required.
+At least version 1.18 is required.

 If you are considering a cluster for multiple home applications then [this template](https://github.com/k8s-at-home/template-cluster-k3s) might be a good start.

 ### uinput

-This is a required kernel module in order for Sunshine to manage and create virtual devices (mouse,joypad, etc etc.).
+This is a required kernel module in order for Sunshine to manage and create virtual devices (mouse, joypad, etc.).

 Make sure that `/dev/uinput/` is present in the Kubernetes nodes where you intend to run.